Marcel Halstenberg: RB Leipzig

+Return to Hannover 96

+On 19 July 2023, Halstenberg returned to his hometown and boyhood club Hannover 96.

+On 8 May 2025, Halstenberg announced that he would retire from professional football after the end of the 2024–25 season.
+He will continue playing at an amateur level for his first youth club, Germania Grasdorf.

 International career

-On 3 November 2017, it was announced that Halstenberg was called up by Germany for the first time.
+On 3 November 2017, it was announced that Halstenberg was called up for the Germany senior team for the first time.
 It was described as a "surprise" by kicker.

 Halstenberg made his international debut on 10 November 2017 for Germany in a friendly match against England, starting as a left back and played the whole game, as they drew 0–0.
 It wasn't until on 20 March 2019 when he made another appearance for Germany, coming on as a substitute, in a 1–1 draw against Serbia.

 On 9 September 2019 he scored his first goal for Germany in a 2–0 away win against Northern Ireland.

 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.

 Personal life

 Halstenberg has a brother, Benjamin Halstenberg, who is also a footballer.
 The pair played against each other, as Borussia Dortmund II won 7–1 against his brother's team, SC Wiedenbrück on 29 August 2011.
 Growing up, he supported Borussia Dortmund.

 In February 2016, while on the sidelines due to injury, Halstenberg caused controversy when he took a selfie with his girlfriend at the Holocaust Memorial.
 In response, he apologised for his actions.
 In June 2017, Halstenberg married his long-term girlfriend, Franziska Dzienziol, who is also from Hannover.
 The couple first met when they were thirteen.
 In January 2019, their daughter was born.